cagov/design-system/components/back-to-top/readme.md

 The back to top button is especially helpful for people using mobile devices.
 It decreases the swiping they have to do to get back to the top of a page.

-The button disappears after 7 seconds.
+The button appears when the user has scrolled past the first screen and begins to scroll back up.
+It disappears after 7 seconds.
 If someone scrolls again, it will reappear.

 ## When and how to use it